Skip to main content

 A pension or a fixed annuity can also be part of a retiree’s guaranteed income strategy.*

-Retirement savings include but aren’t limited to a high-yield savings account, a traditional individual retirement account (IRA), a Roth IRA, a Simple IRA, a traditional 401(k) plan, a Roth 401(k), and a Simplified Employee Pension (SEP) plan.4
+Retirement savings include, but aren’t limited to, a high-yield savings account, a traditional individual retirement account (IRA), a Roth IRA, a Simple IRA, a traditional 401(k) plan, a Roth 401(k), and a Simplified Employee Pension (SEP) plan.

-Other considerations when thinking about a paycheck strategy include: tax efficiency (how the money you withdraw will be taxed), required minimum distributions (RMDs) that must be taken from tax-deferred accounts and some tax-free accounts starting at age 72, 73 (for those born 1951–1959), and 75 (for those born 1960 or later), and the logistics needed to convert your investments into cash that funds your retirement paychecks.
+Other considerations when thinking about a paycheck strategy include: tax efficiency (how the money you withdraw will be taxed), required minimum distributions (RMDs) that must be taken from tax-deferred accounts and some tax-free accounts starting at age 73 for people who turn 72 years old on or after January 1, 2023.3 Learn more about RMDs here.

 2. Have an emergency fund